uzaymacar/comparatively-finetuning-bert/README.md

 | 0.60 - 0.80 | High Attention | ![#FC5430](https://placehold.it/15/FC5430/000000?text=+) |
 | 0.80 - 1.00 | Very High Attention | ![#FF2D00](https://placehold.it/15/FF2D00/000000?text=+) |

 The implementation of the color codes is in `utils/visualization_utils.py` and you can change it accordingly.
-We went with Python package Tkinter for displaying attention scores, as opposed to JavaScript or a graphics library, for simplicity.
+We went with the Python package `Tkinter` for displaying attention scores, as opposed to JavaScript or a graphics library, for simplicity.
 The below visualizations are extracted from a BERT model with all 12 transformer blocks and 12 attention heads, but smaller models also have the potential to display meaningful insights.

 <p align="center">
 <img src="assets/attention_visualization.png">